To Apply For Federal Aid (Loans and/or the work-study program)

 - File the 2018-2019 Free Application for Federal Student Aid (FAFSA).
 Enter the Johns Hopkins Bloomberg School of Public Health - Code E00234 for us to receive your FAFSA data.

 - Complete the online Public Health Student Aid Application.
-The application is available to admitted students in our ISIS Self-Service system.
+The application is available to admitted students in our SIS Self-Service system.
 This application requests information on your enrollment plans and the other sources of funding you expect to receive.

 - If selected for verification by the U.S. Department of Education, you will be required to submit additional information to our office.
 See Understanding the Federal Verification Process below.
-Admitted students should review their ISIS Self-Service account to determine additional steps to complete their application.
+Admitted students should review their "To Do List" in SIS Self-Service to determine additional steps to complete their application.

 To Complete Your FAFSA